 - Agree to and maintain a payment plan designed to bring your account current by October 15.
 You may not be required to pay more than 7% of your certified monthly income plus one-twelfth (1/12) of any arrearage accrued from November 15 through March 15.

 - Agree to pay the monies owed even if you move.

 The employees of the District will assist you in meeting the requirements of RCW 54.16.285 as outlined in this notice.

 In the event of heat-related events please contact our office at 360-452-9771 for information on service restoration and repayment options.
 A heat-related event is any day for which the National Weather Service (NWS) has issued or has announced that it intends to issue a heat-related alert, including an excessive heat warning; a heat advisory, an excessive heat watch, or a similar alert, for the area in which the residential customer’s address is located.
 NWS outlines events that prompt a heat-related alert and maintains a webpage on Watches, Warnings or Advisories that covers all weather-related events for the state.

 Visit our Outages page to learn about how you can report an outage and then monitor for updates.

 What should I do if the water pressure in my house seems lower than normal?

 Turn on faucets in the house one at a time to see if pressure is low in all parts of the house, as well as outside faucets.
 If pressure is lower in some areas of the house and not others, remove and clean faucet screens and check for partially closed shut-off valves.
 If there is no improvement, there may be a restriction within your home’s plumbing.
 A plumber may need to be contacted to remove the restriction.
-If pressure is low in all parts of the house, please call the PUD Water Department at ext.
-254.
+If pressure is low in all parts of the house, please call us at 360-452-9771.

 I want to put some shrubs or other landscaping near my transformer – what do I need to know?